mattparrilla/presentations/source/complexity-iceberg.md

     const z = x.sort();
     console.log(x); // [1, 1, 2, 3]

-Some array methods can cause unexpected side effects if you don't know that they modify in place.

 >> It doesn't matter that we're creating a new reference, these array methods modify the original array in place.
 >> The new reference just points to the reference, which has new values.